 Sure, I’d need the document someday.
-He’d included information to help me or my mom if he became incapacitated or died.
+He’d included information to help me or my mom if he became incapacitated or died, like details about his life insurance policy.
 But probably—hopefully—that day wouldn’t come for another 15 or 20 years, given the longevity that coursed through my dad’s family.

 Thanks, Dad.
 Love you lots, I emailed him back, quickly stashing the unpleasant topic in a cobwebbed corner of my mind.

 But just a few months later, my seemingly healthy 74-year-old dad was diagnosed with advanced, aggressive lung cancer.
 In a series of bland hospital rooms, I took diligent medical notes.
 I held my dad’s hand, took breaks to sit in the family room and cried.

 My dad, meanwhile, did what he’d always done: protected and planned for his family.
 He even had me tote his laptop to the hospital so he could show me his spreadsheet of bill due dates.
 He made sure to show me the file that contained his advanced healthcare directive.